jihunni/Chemoinformatics/README.md

 - Side Effect Resource (SIDER) : drug-side effect
 - ClassyFire : structure-based chemical taxonomy
 - 970 Million Druglike Small Molecules for Virtual Screening in the Chemical Universe Database GDB-13 (REf: https://pubs.acs.org/doi/10.1021/ja902302h)
+- PyIgClassify : a monthly-updated web server primarily providing the clusters and associated information of the antibody complementarity determining regions (CDRs) in the Protein Data Bank (PDB).
+The current database contains 3,065 PDB antibody entries.
 # Web service
 - The GlycoBioChem PRODRG2 Server: PRODRG will take a description of a small molecule (as PDB coordinates / MDL Molfile / SYBYL Mol2 file / text drawing) and from it generate a variety of topologies for use with GROMACS, WHAT IF, Autodock, HEX, CNS, REFMAC5, SHELX, O and other programs, as well as energy-minimized coordinates in a variety of formats.